MKSDTECH/SYNC/README.md

 - Sync/Reload Workflow: Keep all users updated with the latest changes.

-- Local Network Operation: Requires a shared network drive with good read/write speed.
+- Local Network or Cloud: Requires a shared network drive with good read/write speed or a cloud storage provider ( Google Drive, OneDrive etc ).

 ### This system is under active development, and performance may vary during the Alpha stage.

-Rhino Sync Creates .dat files in the same folder as the .3dm file.
-If you have issue, deleting these files resets collaboration after all users exit collaboration mode.

 ![Image](https://github.com/user-attachments/assets/8c45c18e-70de-423f-bd1e-e81cc22047ec)